Last updated on August 27th, 2022 at 10:14 am

-The Government of India has taken a conservative stand of taxing the income derived from Virtual Digital Asset in Union Budget 2022.
+The Government of India has taken a conservative stand of taxing the income derived from Virtual Digital Assets in the Union Budget 2022.
 This does not mean that the final call on the legal sanity of cryptocurrencies has been taken.

 Crypto Bill which intended to completely ban cryptocurrency was tabled in the Winter Session 2021 of Parliament.
-Crypto Bill is not listed again in the upcoming Parliament session.
+Crypto Bill was not listed again in the next Parliament session.